 - 1.20.
 Beyond misperception about price and coverage, consumers find it difficult and often decide not to purchase insurance because selecting the optimal policy from the various policies offered in the market is as another clear demand-side barrier.
-In fact, identifying the right level and adequate coverage, particularly for NatCat products which cover different perils, requires a complex trade-off amongst various attributes of insurance policies vis-a-vis the characteristics and needs of the potential policyholder as well as trust in the insurance companies offering the policies.
+In fact, identifying the right level and adequate coverage, particularly for NatCat products which cover different perils, requires a complex trade-off amongst various attributes of insurance policies vis-a-vis the characteristics and needs of the potential policyholder21 as well as trust in the insurance companies offering the policies.
 Product complexity and unclear policy wording in insurance contracts magnify uncertainty over the insurance coverage.
 Complexity regarding policies, coverages, limitations, and deductibles can cause confusion and limit consumers' ability to make informed decisions. - 1.21.
+The changing of terms and conditions to include / exclude coverage particularly following the materialization of systemic events22, can further result in creating a barrier to the uptake of NatCat insurance. - 1.22.
+Examples of lack of clarity in terms and conditions which can function as a barrier include: exclusion of certain perils from certain NatCat products while in others insurances they may be covered.
+This may lead to consumers' confusion or to them thinking they are not receiving the protection truly needed given some perils are excluded.
 An analysis of the perceived difficulties of purchasing insurance between the Member States within the sample of EIOPA's study on demand-side barriers shows that the Member State with the lowest penetration (MS1 in the Figure 3 below) is also the one where consumers perceived it more difficult to buy insurance.
 More precisely, by looking at specific products, in the two Member States, within the sample, with the lowest uptake of NatCat, consumers perceived it as most difficult to buy home/property insurance.